GeethaRavikkumar/customer_attrition_prediction_model/README.md

 # Telco Customer Churn
-This analysis is to focus on the telecom customers who are dissatisfied with the services and unsubscribe them. objective is to analyze all relevant customer data and try to find the cause of the customer attrition and the factors that impact it.
+This analysis is to focus on the telecom customers who are dissatisfied with the services and unsubscribe them.
+Objective is to analyze all relevant customer data and try to find the cause of the customer attrition and the factors that impact it.

 # Context:
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM